Positional sleep apnea and how it impacts your health

-Certain characteristics of the neck are hereditary, and not much can be done by way of changing them.
-For example, some people naturally have a more narrow airway, or tonsils or adenoids of a certain size, that obstructs breathing when lying in a supine position.
+Certain characteristics of the neck are hereditary.
+For example, some people naturally have a more narrow airway, or tonsils or adenoids of a certain size, that obstruct breathing when lying on the back.
 Men with necks that measure more than 17” in circumference have greater risk, and women with neck circumferences greater than 15” also see a spike in incidences of sleep apnea.
 An elongated neck may also contribute to an airway that may be more prone to collapse during sleep.

 People who are obese have four times the risk of sleep apnea when compared to people of normal weight.
 Women who are menopausal and overweight also increase their risk.
 It should be noted, however, that not everyone who is overweight has sleep apnea, and apnea affects many normal-weighted individuals.

 The impact of positional therapy on obstructive sleep apnea

 Recent data have identified that sleep position plays a more important role in people with mild and moderate obstructive sleep apnea.
 The same study found that 50% of people with mild obstructive sleep apnea and 19% of patients with moderate obstructive sleep apnea have a strong positional component.